fholger/crysis_vrmod/index.md

 [gog.com](https://www.gog.com/en/game/crysis).

 The mod includes a manual that you can access from the menu if you are ever confused how to do something in VR.

+If you enjoyed the mod and would like to say thanks, you can leave me a tip on [Ko-Fi](https://ko-fi.com/fholger).

 ### Installation instructions